sorabhgandhi01/Reliable-File-Transfer-using-UDP/README.md

 		In this case, the server scans all the files and directories in the present folder and transfers the entire list to the client.

-	exit			-	Closes the client and server
+	exit			-	Close the client and server
 	====